Advanced Computer Science (Data Analytics) MSc

 Data Science - 15 credits

-The aim of the module is for students to understand methods of analysis that allow people to gain insights from complex data.
+The aim of the module is for you to understand methods of analysis that allow people to gain insights from complex data.
 The module covers the theoretical basis of a variety of approaches, placed into a practical context using different application domains.

 Optional modules include: